 The 1946 Hilo Tsunami

-If you are in Hilo, you can still see the consequences because the houses closest to the bay have never been rebuild.
+If you are in Hilo, you can still see the consequences because the houses closest to the bay have never been rebuilt.

 The Widest State